10 Jaw-Dropping Things to Do in La Paz, Bolivia (That Cost Almost Nothing)

 A tiny museum on Calle Linares dedicated to the coca leaf — its 4,000-year history in Andean culture, its role in modern Bolivia (legal and culturally important), and its controversial relationship with cocaine (a very small section, handled with scientific neutrality).

-The museum includes samples of coca tea and the opportunity to chew coca leaves.
+The museum includes samples of coca tea and the chance to chew coca leaves.
 Both are legal in Bolivia and genuinely helpful for altitude sickness.
 Don't try to take coca products out of the country.

 10. Watch Sunset from Killi Killi Viewpoint